faerber-lab/faerber-lab.github.io/_posts/2024-10-01-thesis-link-prediction.md

 **What are the tasks?**

--Implementing and testing algorithms for link prediction, community detection, node classification, and potentially other graph-supervised learning tasks.
+- Implementing and testing algorithms for link prediction, community detection, node classification, and potentially other graph-supervised learning tasks.

--Exploring the trade-offs between the utilization of textual and structural features in link prediction algorithms, and devising methods to efficiently combine these features.
+- Exploring the trade-offs between the utilization of textual and structural features in link prediction algorithms, and devising methods to efficiently combine these features.

 **What prerequisites do you need?**